AbdulHoffmann/Git-Commands/README.md

 | `git fetch <remote_name> [--prune] [--all] [--dry-run]` | Fetches all ref data from remote repository, but does not change anything on the working copy, needing a merge after. `--prune` will connect to a shared remote repository remote and fetch all remote branch refs.
 It will then delete remote refs that are no longer in use on the remote repository. `--all` fetches data from all the remotes. |
 | `git pull` | Update local repository to the newest commit |
 | `git pull <remote_name> <branch_name>` | Pull changes from remote repository.
 It does a fetch (therefore most of the options are shared with fetch), and then a `git merge FETCH_HEAD`. |
 | `git remote add origin ssh://git@github.com/[username]/[repository-name].git` | Add a remote repository |
 | `git remote set-url origin ssh://git@github.com/[username]/[repository-name].git` | Set a repository's origin branch to SSH |

++ `git fetch` is the command that tells your local git to retrieve the latest meta-data info from the original (yet doesn't do any file transferring.
+It's more like just checking to see if there are any changes available). `git pull` on the other hand does that AND brings (copy) those changes from the remote repository.

 #### Branch Tracking